Woody plant encroachment: Global extent

 In Sub-Saharan Africa, woody vegetation cover has increased by 8% during the past three decades, mainly through woody plant encroachment.
 Overall, 750 million hectares of non-forest biomes experienced significant net gains in woody plant cover, which is more than three times the area that experienced net losses of woody vegetation.
 In around 249 million hectares of African rangelands, long-term climate change was found to be the key driver of vegetation change.
 Across Africa, 29 percent of all trees are found outside classified forests.
 In some countries, such as Namibia and Botswana, this percentage is above 80 percent and likely linked to woody encroachment.
 In Southern Africa, woody encroachment has been identified as the main factor of greening, i.e. of the increase in vegetation cover detected through remote sensing.
 The future trend of biome change through woody encroachment in Africa bears great uncertainty.
+A global counterfactual assessment of natural vegetation cover suggests that, absent human influence, 43% of land could support trees, 39% shrubs and grasses, and 18% bare ground, and finds that adjustments in fire frequency and wildlife herbivory could have a greater impact on natural vegetation cover than expected climate change by 2050.

 In Southern Europe an estimated 8 percent of land area has transitioned from grazing land to woody vegetation between 1950 and 2010.

 In the Eurasian Steppe, the largest grassland globally, climate change linked woody plant encroachment has been found to occur at around 1% per decade.

 In the Arctic Tundra, shrub plant cover has increased by 20 percent during the past 50 years.
 During the same time period, shrub and tree cover increased by 30 percent in the savannas of Latin America, Africa and Australia.

 Causes

-Woody encroachment is assumed to have its origins at the beginning of Holocene and the start of warming, with tropical species expanding their ranges away from the equator into more temperate regions.
-But it has occurred at unparalleled rates since the mid-19th century.
+Woody encroachment has a long history: with the warming at the onset of the Holocene, tropical woody species expanded their ranges away from the equator into more temperate regions.
+However, it has occurred at unparalleled rates since the mid-19th century.
 As such, it is classified as a type of grassland degradation, which occurs through direct and indirect human impact during the Anthropocene.